 There are two basic chemical file types: program-specific sketch files, which include all objects of the drawing, and molecule files or molfiles, used mainly by modelling and database programs, these contain only the description of the molecules.
 Not regarding its own proprietary file formats (MDL SKC and MOL molfiles ) Accelrys Draw has a narrow choice of export/import possibilities, mainly molecule and database file filters are available.
 Chemistry 4-D Draw accepts only MDL molfiles as well.
 MDL sketch files are supported by ChemBioDraw and ChemSketch, and vice versa, Accelrys Draw now supports the import of ChemBioDraw CDX files.
 ChemDoodle also supports the most important foreign sketch files.
 However, be prepared for inaccuracies during the import: fine tuning of the imported sketches is usually necessary.
 Of course, the not mutually supported features or objects will not be imported.
 DrawIt often crashed when tried to open ChemBioDraw files.
 MarvinSketch has the Document to Structure input mode: it supports the grabbing and opening of embedded structures from common Office document formats: DOC, DOCX, PPT, PPTX, XLS, XLS, ODT in addition to PDF, XML, HTML and TXT.

-Support of Web-related file formats are also included in the latest versions (CML in ChemSketch and XML in ChemBioDraw, UniProt XML in Accelrys Draw); for the time being, these formats are in quite experimental phase yet and not of general use.
+Support of Web-related file formats are also included in the latest versions (CML in ChemSketch and XML in ChemBioDraw and ChemDoodle, UniProt XML in Accelrys Draw); for the time being, these formats are in quite experimental phase yet and not of general use.

 To summarize, ChemBioDraw and ChemSketch are the most respected applications followed by ChemDoodle and MarvinSketch, these applications contain the highest number of export/import filters (although in spite of intensive beta-testing not all of them are bug-free).